Nimi77/iCode/README.md

 ## Coding Challenge
-This repository comprises of the coding challenge i participated in iCodeThis.com to sharpen my coding skill and get my hands on writing Javascript to add more functonalities to a design.
+This repository comprises of the coding challenge I participated in iCodeThis.com to sharpen my coding skill and get my hands on writing Javascript to add more functonalities to a design.
 This is my first step to bulding a real project with Javascript.

 ## Lessons Learned